 Google, for example, looks at over 200 factors, including site speed, internal links, content quality, organic traffic, and the number of links pointing to the URL.

-Backlink metrics are (and have always been) a major part of the search algorithm – fixing your link building strategy can be one of the most impactful things you can do to improve your rankings.
+Backlink profile metrics are (and have always been) a major part of the search algorithm – fixing your backlink profile strategy can be one of the most impactful things you can do to improve your rankings.

 Different Types Of SEO